particle-iot/docs/src/content/hardware/migration-guides/e404x-migration-guide.md

 On Gen 2 devices (STM32), only the WKP pin rising can wake from HIBERNATE sleep mode.

-This restriction does not exist on the E404X and Gen 3 devices; any pin can be used to wake from all sleep modes, rising or falling.
+This restriction does not exist on the E404X and Gen 3 devices; any pin except B0 and B1 can be used to wake from all sleep modes, rising or falling.

 ### CAN (Controller Area Network)